Posted on :: Tags: , , , , , , ,

-The following script does that.
+The following script does exactly that:

 #!/bin/bash